Visa and proof of solvency

 • Valid passport

-• KdG’s letter of enrollment
+• KdG’s standardised letter of enrollment

 • Certificate of good conduct